polcamacho/Ninja-Warrior/README.md

 F3: Start from the beginning of the current level.

-F5: Save current state (player and enemies).
+F5: Save current state (player, enemies and UI).

-F6: Load current state (player and enemies).
+F6: Load current state (player, enemies and UI).

 F8: Debug UI.